atom/github/docs/rfcs/XXX-pull-request-review.md

 ### IssueishPaneItem "Changes" tab

 Each `IssueishPaneItem` opened on a pull request has a "Changes" tab that shows the full PR diff, annotated with comments from all reviews.
+A banner at the top of the diff offers navigation to individual files within the diff and to individual review comments, allows each review to be hidden or shown with a filter control, and shows a progress bar that counts "resolved" review comments.

 ![changes-tab](https://user-images.githubusercontent.com/378023/46287431-6e9bdf80-c5bd-11e8-99eb-f3f81ba64e81.png)

+* The navigation and filter banner remains visible as the "Changes" tab is scrolled.
 * The up and down arrow buttons quickly scroll to center the next or previous comment within this tab.
 * Clicking the :hamburger: button navigates to the "Reviews" tab, expands the owning review, and scrolls to the same comment within that view.
 * Clicking the "code" (`<>`) button opens the corresponding file in a TextEditor and scrolls to the review comment decoration there.